isomerpages/sportsg-corp/index.md

 ---
 layout: homepage
 title: Sport Singapore
-description: "Sport Singapore (previously known as Singapore Sports Council) is a statutory board of the Ministry of Culture, Community and Youth.
-Our core purpose is to inspire the Singapore spirit and transform Singapore through sport. "
+description: Sport Singapore (previously known as Singapore Sports Council) is a statutory board of the Ministry of Culture, Community and Youth.
+Our core purpose is to inspire the Singapore spirit and transform Singapore through sport.
 image: /images/sportsg logo.png
 permalink: /
 notification: ""